There are different types of mutual funds designed to meet various investment goals and risk appetites.

-Money market funds, another major type of mutual funds, often invest in short-term debt instruments such as Treasury bills, certificates of deposit, and government bonds.
+Money market funds (i.e., Cash management funds), another major type of mutual fund, often invest in short-term debt instruments, cash, and cash equivalents of lower risks, such as Treasury bills, certificates of deposit, and government bonds.

 Money market funds can provide you with high liquidity, though low levels of risks and returns.
 Those instruments are generally short-term and high-quality interest-bearing securities, which makes money market funds a safer choice.